ShorelineCrypto/FuturebitMoonlander2_SoloMiner/README.md

 ## Problems for USB ASIC solo mining on  NewEnglandcoin (NENG)

 Solo mining is recommended for USB ASIC such as Futurebit Moonlander2 during base difficulty reset day.
-One such USB ASIC can mine up to 5 millions NENG in one day.
+USB ASIC like Moonlander2 can mine up to 5 to 6 millions NENG in one day.

 However, Moonlander2 have operational challenges during base difficulty reset day such as frequent "All Pool Dead" error.